UTheCat/jumpvalley/README.md

 ### For Android users

-While there are precompiled versions of Jumpvalley for Android, Android support is *experimental* for these reasons:
+While there are precompiled versions of Jumpvalley for Android, Android support is currently *experimental* for these reasons:
 - Currently, exporting an app with C# code to an Android APK on Godot 4 is itself an experimental feature
 - Currently, you'll need to connect a keyboard and mouse to your Android device in order to move your character and camera.

 ### For Linux users

+The Jumpvalley executable for the Linux version of Jumpvalley is named `jumpvalley` (with no file extension).

 #### Allowing the system to run Jumpvalley

-The Jumpvalley executable for the Linux version of Jumpvalley is named `jumpvalley` (with no file extension).

-On Linux, the operating system itself controls whether or not a file can be executed, regardless of the file's file extension.
-Therefore, your copy of the Jumpvalley executable for Linux might not be marked as executable.
+In later versions of Jumpvalley, the executable should already have the necessary permissions to run after you've extracted the archive that it's contained in.

-In order to fix this, open up a terminal session, change the working directory to the directory containing the Jumpvalley executable like this:
+In case the Jumpvalley executable doesn't run, you might need to grant the needed permissions for the executable to run.
+To do this, open the Linux terminal, change the working directory to the directory containing the Jumpvalley executable like this:

 `cd [path to the directory with the Jumpvalley executable]`